irskep/sphinx-better-theme/docs/index.rst

    <http://practicaltypography.com/typography-in-ten-minutes.html>`_ Some
    projects make use of the full width to display tables, but many projects do just fine without them.
-4. Semantic markup (work in progress).
+4. Better customization.
+The default theme hard-codes several color values that would look terrible with different color settings.

+A future version of this theme will have semantic markup.
 The default theme is a sea of ``<div>`` tags.
 Even if the much-heralded machine-readable web never pans out, it strikes me as a nice symmetry to have a program's documentation be easily consumable by other programs.
 It can also make CSS rules clearer.
-5. Better customization.
-The default theme hard-codes several color values that would look terrible with different color settings.

 Why encourage customization?
 ----------------------------